Teen Suicide Prevention

 It’s important to find a therapist and treatment center that both you and your teen are comfortable with and have confidence in.
 Any program should begin with a comprehensive assessment of the individual’s overall health and medical history, identifying any previous learning or behavioral problems, which may be relevant.
 A good therapist will also take into account the individual’s personal preferences regarding treatment while bearing in mind the seriousness of the threat of self-harm.

 Therapy may be conducted either through one-to one sessions, group family meetings or a combination of both.
-Sessions will normally be conducted in the home or on an out-patient basis, but in rare, more extreme, cases residential care or even hospitalization may be indicated.
+Sessions will normally be conducted in the home or on an out-patient basis, but in rare, more extreme cases recovery residence care or even hospitalization may be indicated.

 Pathways Treats Depressed and Suicidal Teens in Utah – Get a Free Consultation